NBDZ/dbnorm/README.md

 ```
 > - emvf

 This function allows you to estimate missing values (Zero or/and NA values) for each feature (variable) by the lowest value detected for the corresponding feature (variable), applied on the column.
-This function is applicable in all sort of high-throughput experiment.

 ```
 df<-data[-1] #keep data matrix by removing batch level in the first column